What are non functional requirements:

 After we have decided which attribute from these categories we are building success indicators for, we then move into writing our actual NFR’s.

-STEP 2 - Constructing your Non-functional Requirement
+STEP 2 - Construct your Non-functional Requirement.

 NFRs may be broad and confusing to grasp for some, however they are just as critical to a project’s success as functional requirements.